cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/tags.md

 `PATCH /secured/filesystem/entry/{entry-id}/tags`

-Depending on the `type` parameter, this endpoint either attaches a set of the authenticated user's tags to the indicated file or folder, or it detaches the set. `{entry-id}` is the UUID associated with the file or folder receiving the tags.
+Delegates to metadata: `PATCH /filesystem/entry/{entry-id}/tags`

 ### Request

 Other than the `proxyToken` authentication parameter, this endpoint requires a `type` parameter.
-If the `type` parameter's value is `attach`, the provided set of tags will be attached to the file or folder.
-If the value is `detach`, the set will be detached.

 Any additional parameters will be ignored.

-The request body needs to be a JSON document (media type `application/json`) containing a single field `tags` contain and array of UUIDs.
-These are the UUIDs of the tags to be attached or detached.
+This endpoint forwards requests to the corresponding metadata service endpoint.
+Please see the metadata documentation for more information.

 ### Response